Free Parking at Tropicana Field

 At most ballparks you can find free parking somewhere, if you’re willing to walk at least a half a mile and/or risk getting your car towed.
-But for Tampa Bay Rays games, you need only find three other people to carpool with you—admittedly a challenge with a team that inexplicably still has trouble drawing fans despite making the playoffs three out of the last four years, but still a viable option.
+But for Rays games, you need only find three people to carpool with--admittedly a challenge with a team that inexplicably still has trouble drawing fans, but still a viable option.

 Not a bad deal, unless you’re one of those anti-social tightwad types who goes to the game with other people only so that they’ll chip in on the parking.
 In that case, there are further lots that charge about half of what the Trop does, but they’re a bit of a hike.